- Utility of macros in Google Sheets

-Why Need Macros in Google Sheets
+Why Use Macros in Google Sheets

 Let’s suppose you have a very repetitive task in Google Sheets at your hand and you want to somehow make it easier and less cumbersome for you.
 Macros can help you in this condition.
 We can easily record macros in Google Sheets.

 Google Sheets Macros record your movement and changes and keep a track of all the changes you’ve done.
 Then you can just playback those changes in different scenarios.
-We will be scratching the surface with macros in this article and see its potential.
+We will be scratching the surface with macros in this article and see their potential.